Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Benefits of State-Dependent Routing in a Distributed Service System

 In a system with multiple geographically distributed server sites a routing policy is needed to direct client requests to the most appropriate site.
 Two broad classes of such policies are state-oblivious policies that use only information on average request rates, and state-dependent routing policies.
 For systems using dynamic server allocation at each site, state-dependent routing might be particularly advantageous since routing could exploit knowledge of the current server allocation state at each site.
 On the other hand, dynamic server allocation allows each site to better manage variations in load locally, which might reduce the benefits of state-dependent routing.

 We study the potential benefits of state-dependent routing through consideration of a system with two sites.
 At each site there is a population of clients that are ``local'' to the site, generating requests at some fixed rate.
 The request rates at the two sites are such that it may be beneficial to route some or all of the requests generated by the client population local to site 1 to site 2 instead.
-We evaluate how much performance improves by making the decision to route remotely state-dependent, rather than state-oblivious, when using optimal policies of each type together with optimal server allocation/deallocation.
+We evaluate how much performance improves by making the decision to route remotely state-dependent, rather than state-oblivious, when using optimal policies of each type together with optimal server allocation/deallocation. \revOne{}{Comparing optimal state-dependent and state-oblivious routing provides more fundamental insight than comparing particular heuristic policies.
+However, determining such optimal policies suffers from the well-known “curse of dimensionality”, and therefore our analysis focuses on the two-site case.}

 We restrict attention to server allocation policies in which, at each site, at most one server allocation is allowed to be in progress at once.
 Servers are assumed to homogeneous with processing rate $\mu$.
 In the case of multiple servers at a site, there is assumed to be a shared queue so that when there are $n$ requests at the site and $m$ allocated servers, the total service rate at that site is min[$n,m$]$\mu$.
 The overhead associated with processing a request remotely rather than locally is modelled by including a transfer time overhead in the request response time, with average value denoted by $D_R$.
 We attribute this overhead to the extra time required to transfer the request response to the client, and assume that the time required to transfer the request itself to the remote site can be neglected.
 This assumption is favorable for dynamic routing, since with no delay in transferring a request there can be no change in the states of the sites between when a request transfer decision is made and the request arrives at the remote site.